Gloria Fuertes: Literary work

 Fuertes' poetry has a colloquial tone, often dealing with everyday objects or events, and universal issues such as love, pain, death, and loneliness.
 Her works are known for containing metaphors and linguistic games, which give her poems a musicality and cadence close to spoken language.

 The influence of the postismo movement, which began in response to the Spanish Civil War, is shown in Fuertes' use of humour.
-The Spanish Civil War left a deep impression on Fuentes, and her anti-war stance and the influence of the subsequent postismo movement shows in her poetry through her use of ironic humor and protest against the absurdity of civilization.
-Fuentes said, "Without the tragedy of war, I might never have written poetry."
+The Spanish Civil War left a deep impression on Fuertes, and her anti-war stance and the influence of the subsequent postismo movement shows in her poetry through her use of ironic humor and protest against the absurdity of civilization.
+Fuertes said, "Without the tragedy of war, I might never have written poetry."

 Critics have praised Fuertes for her "folksy and deliberately fresh orality", and for "open[ing] the poetic space" of post-war Spain to the concerns of women and the working class.